katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan2/P2PracticeTest.rst

     :answer_a: num <= 0
     :answer_b: for n in names
     :answer_c: if length(names) > 0
-    :answer_d: Adds up all heights greater than 30
+    :answer_d: if n in names
     :answer_e: num > 0